sapiderman/cv/index.md

 ## Currently

-### Digital Banking Solutions
+### Backend Developer
 `2018 - present`
 __[Jenius, PT Bank BTPN](https://jenius.com)__, Jakarta
 * Works in the squad that develops and deploys e-wallet and payment features in the Jenius banking application.
-* Monitor service performance using new relic.
+* Monitor service performance using new relic, troubleshoot production issues.
 * Deliver backend services using CI/CD with docker, openshift and jenkins.

 ## Experiences